barada02/Frontier_Engineer2.0/VIDEO_PLAN.md

 > [*let it finish*] Eighty percent.
 It named the right file in twelve of
 > fifteen cases.
 By the usual standard, that's a good reviewer.

-### §3 The gap — 0:58–1:22 · *Take 2, then Slide 3*
+### §3 The gap — 0:52–1:18 · *Take 2, then Slide 3*

 > But we didn't ask it to name a file.
-We asked it to write a test that
+We asked it to write a test that proves
-> demonstrates the bug.
+> the bug.
 So we ran those tests.
 >
 > [*slide 3*] Three of its twelve findings came with a test that proves
 > nothing.
-One was a bug it invented in correct code.
+It also reported a bug in one refactor that was perfectly correct.
 >
-> Scored on whether its findings hold up, this is a sixty percent reviewer.
+> Judge it on whether the findings hold up, and it is a sixty percent
+> reviewer.

-### §4 What we built — 1:22–1:47 · *Slide 4*
+### §4 What we built — 1:18–1:50 · *Slide 4*

-> So here's the agent.
-It reads the repository — how the changed function is
+> So here is the agent.
+It can read the repository, so it sees how the changed
-> actually called, not just the diff.
-And it can run its own test, behind an
+> function is actually used, not just the diff.
+And it can run its own test.
-> approval gate.
 >
-> That last tool returns raw pytest output, deliberately.
-An import error means
+> That last tool returns raw pytest output.
+That is deliberate.
+An import error
-> the agent's own test is broken.
-An assertion failure means the code is.
-It
+> means the agent's own test is broken.
+An assertion failure means the code is
-> has to tell those apart itself.
+> broken.
+The agent has to tell those two apart by itself.
 >
 > And it never scores itself.
 The harness does that.

-### §5 Ground truth — 1:47–2:10 · *Take 3, then Slide 5*
+### §5 Ground truth — 1:50–2:16 · *Take 3, then Slide 5*

-> Which means the harness needs an answer key, and synthetic bugs are too easy.
+> So the harness needs an answer key.
+Made-up bugs are too easy, so we use real
+> ones.
 >
-> So every case is a real commit that fixed a bug *and* added a regression
+> Every case is a real commit that fixed a bug and added a test for it.
+We undo
-> test.
-We revert it — the defect comes back, the test disappears.
+> that commit.
+The bug comes back, and the test disappears.
 >
-> [*slide 5*] That deleted test becomes the oracle.
+> [*slide 5*] That deleted test is now our answer key.
 The agent never sees it.
 > Fifteen of seventeen candidates survived.

-### §6 One execution — 2:10–3:32 · *Take 4, then Slide 6* · **let it breathe**
+### §6 One execution — 2:16–3:35 · *Take 4, then Slide 6* · **let it breathe**

 > Here it is on one case.
 >